Ice and Water Shield: Great Way to Minimize Roof Leaks from Ice Dams

 Of course, you’ll have to be prepared to pay for the extra shielding, but you can recoup the money later.
 You might contact your home-insurance company prior to the roofing work: Many insurance companies will give you a discount for having a superior level of water protection.
 That discount may be limited to only a portion of the roof, though.
 Every insurance company is different, so don’t assume anything and contact your agent.

-Ice & water shield will not prevent ice dams.
+No. Ice & water shield will not prevent ice dams.
 You’d get it installed simply to minimize the chances of leaks if you do get an ice dam.
 You should still get an ice dam removed if it’s large enough that you’re concerned that the sheer weight of the ice dam will crush your roof.

 Oh, and one thing that my inner Johnnie Cochran snarled at me to mention: Leaks theoretically can still occur even if you’ve got your roof covered in ice & water shield.
-But especially if you’ve got it covering your whole roof, the odds are miniscule at best.
+But especially if you’ve got it covering your whole roof, the odds are minuscule at best.